-Our Job Search Counselor/College Career Liaisons can help you develop a comprehensive job search campaign utilizing various job search strategies.
-They can also critique your resume and cover letters, prepare, practice, and develop your job interview skills.
+Our Job Search Counselors/College Career Liaisons can help you develop a comprehensive job search campaign utilizing various job search strategies.
+They can also critique your resume and cover letters as well as help you prepare, practice, and develop your job interview skills.
 If you are thinking about graduate or professional school, they can help you with that process.
 Call Career Services at (904) 620-2955 and ask for an appointment.

 Copyright © 2014 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000